We look forward to seeing you!

-All University of California campuses are tobacco and smoke-free.
+Since 2014, all University of California campuses are tobacco and smoke-free.
 Smoking, the use of smokeless tobacco products, e-cigarettes, and unregulated nicotine products are strictly prohibited.
-The change has been made to ensure the health and well-being of everyone on campus.
+The change was made to ensure the health and well-being of everyone on campus.
 For more information, visit tobaccofree.ucsc.edu

 Advice for Your Device

 During all performances and formal lectures, we ask that you put away your cell phone.

 If you wish to record or photograph a formal performance or presentation of the Arts Division, please get written permission from the venue manager in advance.

 Service Animals & Support Animals

 Service animals: UC Santa Cruz welcomes working service animals that are necessary to assist patrons with disabilities.
 Trained service animals are expected to be well behaved and must remain on a leash or harness at all times.
 Please contact the event's producer or venue manager if you intend to bring a service animal to an event so that appropriate seating can be reserved for you.
 Contact Arts Division Events Office: 831-459-2787.

 Individuals with disabilities, including visitors, who utilize service animals on campus grounds, are encouraged to register their animal with Santa Cruz County Animal Services.
 Additionally, students are strongly encouraged to affiliate with the Disability Resource Center.
 Staff and faculty must contact the Disability Management Coordinator in the Staff Human Resources Benefits Office.
 Service animal partners must take responsibility for meeting legal requirements, ensuring that animals are under their control, and adhering to cleanup rules.